LLNL/mpibind/tutorials/eurosys25/module2.md

 ### Example 10. `map_cpu`

 As in the last example, we'll assign 8 tasks to the same 8 cores.
-This time, we'll manually assign these tasks in a round robin fashion between the two sockets by changing the order of the list of cores passed to `--cpu-bind=map_cpu`.
+This time, we'll manually assign these tasks in a round robin fashion between the NUMA domains by changing the order of the list of cores passed to `--cpu-bind=map_cpu`.
 This means that tasks are assigned in the order of the NUMA domains, but that each NUMA domain receives a first task before the first NUMA domain receives a second task.

 <details>
 <summary>

 ```
-# Round robin the tasks between the two sockets
+# Round robin the tasks between the NUMA domains
 $ srun -N1 -n8 --cpu-bind=map_cpu:0,16,32,48,1,17,33,49 mpi
 ```
 </summary>